 Regulating rooftop solar energy systems through municipal zoning ordinances results in fewer people powering their homes and businesses with clean, safe, renewable energy.
 Common arguments for regulation are not compelling.

 A lighting ordinance can ensure safe, aesthetically pleasing, and energy-efficient outdoor lighting that preserves views of the night sky and minimizes harm to species disturbed by artificial lighting.

 Local municipal regulations can provide substantial protection to historic resources, preserving their contributions to cultural vitality and helping communities maintain quality of life.

-A sign ordinance can help a municipality reduce signage visual clutter and end business “sign wars.”
-It also can help protect the existing character of a community, establish, or enhance community identity.
+A sign ordinance can help a municipality reduce the visual clutter of signage and end business sign wars.
+It also can help protect, establish, or enhance community identity.